mpolden/journal/README.md

 must match the corresponding record text.

 If any of the patterns in `patterns` match, the group is considered a match.
-Matching follows the order declaring the configuration file, where the first matching group wins.
+Matching follows the order declared in the configuration file, where the first matching group wins.

 ### Example export file